sqlxpert/lights-off-aws/README.md

 module.
 The instructions cover installation in one region, in one AWS account.

 [Enhanced region support](https://www.hashicorp.com/en/blog/terraform-aws-provider-6-0-now-generally-available#enhanced-region-support)
-in v6.0.0 of the Terraform AWS provider, released in June, 2025, makes it possible to deploy the same module in multiple regions without defining a separate provider for each region.
+in v6.0.0 of the Terraform AWS provider, makes it possible to deploy the same module in multiple regions without defining a separate provider for each region.
 You can add a `for_each` loop over a set of AWS region codes to the `module` block and set `region = each.key`&nbsp;.
 This is still only suitable for one AWS account.

 For installation in multiple AWS accounts, wrapping a CloudFormation StackSet in HashiCorp Configuration Language remains much easier than configuring Terraform to deploy identical resources in multiple AWS accounts.
 See [aws_cloudformation_stack_set](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudformation_stack_set)&nbsp;.
-Instructions will be provided in the future.
+Instructions will be provided in a future update.

 ### Least-Privilege Installation